Seattle officials clear Ballard encampment, raising concerns about where homeless can go during coronavirus pandemic

 “I agree and share your concerns,” Strauss said.

+Councilmember Andrew Lewis said he visited the Ballard Commons encampment a few weeks ago.

-In a statement to The Seattle Times, a Mayor’s Office spokesperson said the city did have the resources to accommodate all requests at the encampment.
+In a statement to The Seattle Times, a Mayor’s Office spokesperson said the city’s Navigation Team has offered every person they’ve worked with in the last few weeks “an opportunity to stay in a safer place.”

-“Every person the Navigation Team engaged over the last few weeks and today was offered an opportunity to stay in a safer place,” the Mayor’s Office statement read.
-“Unfortunately, and for reasons the City cannot control, not every offer for shelter, storage, and help is taken.”
+“Unfortunately, and for reasons the City cannot control, not every offer for shelter, storage and help is taken,” the Mayor’s Office statement said.

 Neighbors who stopped by to watch the removal said they were glad the park was being cleaned, but expressed concern about where the people living there would go.